How do I transfer an ISA and what are the rules?

 What are the rules for transferring an ISA?

-The key element of an ISA is the tax benefit, so it’s important when transferring an ISA to follow the rules to avoid increasing the amount of tax owed.
+The key element of an ISA is the tax benefit, so it’s important when transferring an ISA to follow the rules to avoid increasing losing the tax-free benefits.
+This means filling in an ISA transfer form with your provider, not simply withdrawing the money yourself.

 Rules for cash ISA and rules for stocks and shares ISA are similar, as follows: